kardianos/vendor-spec/README.md

 The only solution that meets all the needs in the first paragraph is copying the source to the project and re-writing the import paths.
-Not liking the solution does not make the problem disappear or make needs change.
+Not liking the solution does not make the problem disappear or make the needs change.

 ### FAQ
  * Q: Why include a "Local" field?
 We should just use fully qualified names.